- Normal precautions

 Only exchange foreign currency at Government-licensed booths, found in or near major stores, hotels, banks and all shopping centres.
 Non-compliance can result in fines and/or arrest.

-Please note that if you require urgent assistance while the Embassy is closed, contact the main Embassy number, +370 5 2629460, and leave a message on the Duty Officer voice mailbox.
+Please note that if you require urgent assistance while the Embassy is closed, contact the Embassy Duty Officer on +370 6551 5235.
+Please note this number is monitored outside of office hours only.

 Embassy of Ireland